Deanna M. Neff, MPH

 Pulmonary valve stenosis is when the pulmonary valve is thickened or can't open fully.

 The heart pumps blood out of the right side of the heart, through the pulmonary valve, to the lungs.
-When this valve is not working properly it can decrease the amount of blood going to the lungs for oxygen.
+When this valve is not working properly, it can decrease the amount of blood going to the lungs for oxygen or increase the work the heart muscle has to do to maintain it.
 Blood can also back up into the heart.
 The condition can be mild to severe.

 Pulmonary stenosis is caused by abnormal development of the heart valve before birth.
 In most cases, it is not known exactly why it happens.

 Factors that may increase the risk of pulmonary valve stenosis may include:

 Symptoms may include:

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 A heart valve problem may be suspected if there is a heart murmur.

 Images of your child's heart and its structures may be taken.
 This can be done with:

 If your child has mild pulmonary valve stenosis, immediate treatment may not be needed.
 Your child will be monitored to look for potential problems.
 Other treatment options include:

 Your child may need surgery to prevent heart damage.
 Common types of heart valve surgery include: